Random Ridge Winery

 lo-tech: emile, zane, neighbor val, and bill crushing a few grapes outside the home wine cellar 1988

-In a symmetry of surfing, poetry, and wine, whimsical wine labels with surf-related art in collaboration with long-time friends and artists Brian Howlett, Lynn Dillin, and John Hanania pronounce the vintages of Random Ridge: Old Wave, Olas, FortunataWindfall, Willy Nilly, and (some years back) CloudBreak.
+In a symmetry of surfing, poetry, and wine, whimsical wine labels with surf-related art in collaboration with long-time friends and artists Brian Howlett, Lynn Dillin, and John Hanania pronounce the vintages of Random Ridge: Old Wave, Olas, FortunataWindfall, Willy Nilly, and CloudBreak.
 As one wine reviewer explained, “The surfer bon vivants at Random Ridge have come up with ... a gorgeously full-bodied (but not in-your-face) ... glass of liquid velvet ...
 The label alone will amuse your palate.”

 zane coloring the label of an early vintage